niil87/Reinforcement_Learning/README.md

 # Reinforcement_Learning
-This repo is to add all relevant effort on reinforcement learning
+This repo is to add all relevant efforts on reinforcement learning.
+Any course-related code cannot be added out of request hence only provided Paper review documents